-First, add a dropwizard.version property to your POM with the current version of Dropwizard (which is 2.0.0-rc1-SNAPSHOT):
+First, add a dropwizard.version property to your POM with the current version of Dropwizard (which is @project.version@):

 '''

 <dropwizard.version>INSERT VERSION HERE/properties>

 '''

 Add the dropwizard-core library as a dependency:

 Alright, that's enough XML.
 We've got a Maven project set up now, and it's time to start writing real code.